MainulDip/AndroidDevStudy/Menu-Navigation.md

 ### Overview:
 Menu navigation can be done with `FragmentManager` or `NavController` using NavigationUI.
 NavigationUI is NavGraph based.

+Working Example:
+See Menu-App > Menu-Drawer-Bottom-Navigation
+<a href="./Menu-Apps/Menu-Drawer-Bottom-Navigation">Menu-Drawer-Bottom-Navigation</a>
+See screen-shot image of the MainActivity

 Ongoing > Menu, Drawer, Bottom Navigation > https://developer.android.com/codelabs/android-navigation#0

 ### Menu: